 8 – Long time to deliver, high complexity, critical unknowns

 - On the order of a couple weeks+

 - I understand the concept and the goals, but it will take a while to deliver due to amount of work, complexity, and unknowns

 - If we have an 8, we should breaking them into smaller tasks/issues with smaller point values and minimize the complexity

 - This might require a Spike to architect/remove uncertainty, or be created as an epic with more granular stories within it

 - Example: Overhaul the layout/HTML/CSS/JS of a web application

 13 – Long time to delivery, high complexity, many critical unknowns

 - Similar to an 8; this should definitely be an epic, and requires discussions around how to accomplish

-- Example: Migrate application from outdated data store to new DB technology and ORM
+- Example: Migrate application from an outdated data store to new DB technology and ORM

 There are many topics which are not covered in this post, such as discussing spikes, the purpose of sprints in CD environments, and much more.
 Many digital developers also utilize Waterfall Methodology in place of Agile Development.
-Waterfall Methodology is relegated to very specific projects where the luxury of quickly iterating and adapting is not available – think building a plane (or flight software where bugs are of the deadly kind).
+Waterfall Methodology is relegated to very specific projects where the luxury of quickly iterating and adapting is not available – think ‘building a plane’.
 The main takeaway of this post is to start implementing Agile Points in your projects; research, learn, iterate, and figure out what works best for your team(s) and organization(s).